skoona/homie-service/README.md

 #### Package Description
 * (A) demoProvider
+  - mock implementation of MQTT Broker using mqtt interfaces
   - Converts Mosquitto logfile into device messages for deviceSource
   - Intf: SteamProvider
+  - Intf: OTAInteractor
 * (A) mqttProvider
   - Captures Mosquitto messages into device messages for deviceSource
   - Intf: SteamProvider